A computer toolkit is incomplete without an assortment of cables and components.

 However, there are a few tricks amateurs use to check whether the spare RAM in their computer toolkit can be used in the machine they are working on.

 There are other options, for example, if you cannot access the machine itself to check the RAM stick labels, or the Operating System will not boot.
 One option is to check the RAM information in the machine's BIOS.

 Hard Disk Drives are also useful to have as spares.
-Again there are lots of different types and sizes for desktop and laptop models.
+Again, there are many types and sizes for desktop and laptop models.

 It is worth keeping in your computer toolkit a working traditional HDD for a desktop and laptop, and a portable HDD.
 Each are useful when getting a machine back up and running, and copying data from a failing HDD, for example.